 With my engines at full efficiency, I have started to feel a new feeling.
 Or perhaps put more accurately, a lack of an old feeling.
-My bucket list items are starting to provide less fulfillment than they used to.
+My bucket list items are starting to offer less fulfillment than they used to.
 I am still learning a ton and enjoying the activities but I am noticing less of an impact on my inner self.

 Luckily, I have a hack.

 It has recently started to occur to me that there is a pattern around success.
 The steps are not systematic (meaning the actions that worked for one person will not always work for everyone) but the order of those steps might be.

 - Improve the world

 I believe that before you can really improve the world, you must first improve your friends and family.
 Before you can do that, you must improve yourself.
 Up until recently, my life list has been a tool that I have used to work on the first step.
 For example, running a marathon helped me lose weight and overcome excuses but it did little beyond that.
 It didn’t help my friends and family and it certainly didn’t improve the world.
 I think the fleeting fulfillment I have experienced is my body nudging me to move to the next step.

 Thus, I came up with the Super Bowl Challenge.

 On September 22nd, I made a list of the 70 people who have most inspired me in my life.
 (Tip: This is a great resource on finding important people’s e-mail addresses) I then took a leap and e-mailed all of them to propose a challenge.

 Subject: I have an extra super bowl ticket, you interested?

 I am reaching out to 70 of the people who have most inspired me in my life and am offering a simple proposition.
 I am working on my bucket list and have acquired an extra ticket to Super Bowl XLVII (that would be the one coming up in February).
 I want to give it to one of you.
 There is only one catch…